damger9/EmbeddedProgramming-Course/tutorials/tutorial10/ReadMe.md

 void setup() {
   pinMode(BUTTON_PIN, INPUT_PULLUP) // Button setup.
+  /**
-  // Here we attach the interrupt, with a given pin, a function /**
+    Here we attach the interrupt, with a given pin, a function

-    The digitalPinToInterrupt() function converts a digital pin to a hardware interrupt.
+    The digitalPinToInterrupt() function converts a digital pin number to a hardware interrupt.

-    The second argument, trigger,
+    The second argument, trigger:
     is the function that will be called once the interrupt happens, in an interrupt return types (int, bool etc) are not used, on top of that passing arguments to that function is NOT possible from an interrupt.

     The third argument, FALLING is the mode.
 This mode can be one of the following:
       - RISING -> The signal goes from LOW to HIGH